phpbb/documentation/development/extensions/tutorial_notifications.rst

    $this->notification_manager->update_notifications('vendor.extension.notification.type.sample', $data, $options);

-Now lets go through how this works.
+Now let's step through how the above example works.
-It will create the notification type as if it was being sent.
+The notification type will be created as if it was being sent.
 Then, rather than inserting the notification, it will retrieve the data created by the create_insert_array_ function.
-That data is turned into a SQL :class:`UPDATE` statement ``$db->sql_create_array('UPDATE', $data)``.
+That data is turned into an SQL :class:`UPDATE` statement ``$db->sql_create_array('UPDATE', $data)``.
-And the ``$options`` provided are turned into a SQL :class:`WHERE` statement.
+And the ``$options`` provided are turned into an SQL :class:`WHERE` statement.

 // @todo The data set in the create insert array belongs to notification_data - serialize()

-How the data is retrieved, is done with a function in the notification type :class:`base` class.
+The data is retrieved by the ``create_update_array`` function in the notification type :class:`base` class.
-This function is called ``create_update_array``.
-Which first creates the insert array and then unsets a few variables that should not be updated;
+First it creates the insert array and then unsets a few variables that should not be updated:
 ``user_id``, ``notification_id``, ``notification_time`` and ``notification_read``
 *(which is the indicator for whether or not the notification has already been read)*.
-If you want to update any of these variables aswell, you will have to override the :class:`base` ``create_update_array`` function.
+If you want to update any of these variables as well, you will have to override the :class:`base` ``create_update_array`` function.

-Now, there is another option that you can utilise.
-A possibility where you handle the update process for your notification type completely yourself.
+It is also possible to handle the update process for your notification type completely yourself.
-This is done by creating a ``update_notifications`` function in your notification type class.
+This is done by creating an ``update_notifications`` function in your notification type class.
 Have a look at the :class:`quote` type to see an example.

-Deleting a notification
+Deleting a Notification
 =======================

-Marking a notification
+Marking a Notification
 ======================
 Do not use X, as it is deprecated

-Advanced lessons
+Advanced Lessons
 ================

-Custom item identifier
+Custom Item Identifier
 ----------------------
 Sometimes you can not use a “normal” item identifier, such as a ``topic_id``, ``post_id`` or ``msg_id``.
-Commonly you then create a custom notification counter in your extension.
+In this case you will need to create a custom notification counter in your extension.
 You add it through a migration, where it is added to the config table.
 For example with the following code: ``['config.add', ['vendor_extension_notification_id', 0]]``.